rannysan/campaign-api/README.md

 			db.createCollection('Users')
 		○ Run the following command to create the Prizes collection: db.createCollection('Prizes')

+ It is also necessary to run the populate-prizes-script found in the root folder to populate the prizes collection

 ### How to use the API
 ###### Main Page